 The Pupil Premium targets extra money at pupils from deprived backgrounds, which research shows underachieve compared to their non-deprived peers.
 The premium is provided in order to support these pupils in reaching their potential.
 It is in additional to any funding the pupil may receive to support their special educational needs.

-The DfE uses pupils entitled to Free School meals as an indicator for deprivation, and have allocated a fixed amount of money to schools per pupil, based on the number of pupils registered for Free School meals.
+The DfE uses pupils entitled to Free School Meals (FSM) as an indicator for deprivation, and have allocated a fixed amount of money to schools per pupil, based on the number of pupils registered for Free School Meals.

 In making provision for socially disadvantaged pupils, the school recognises that not all pupils who receive free school meals will be socially disadvantaged.
 The school also recognises that not all pupils who are socially disadvantaged are registered or qualify for free school meals.

 We know that our disadvantaged pupils might find it harder to engage in extracurricular activities outside of school, have gaps in the core skills and need additional support in their communication and fine and gross motor skills.
 Families may require support around housing, accessing advice and funding for respite and for communication aids.